saahily/VerbTopology/README.md

 ## What is this

-The basic idea: can we take a bunch of verb instances from text corpora and cluster them into meaningful semantic classes *without* any labels (minus the UD ones)? and different languages (english, telugu, vedic sanskrit, classical sanskrit) end up with similar verb categories?
+The basic idea: can we take a bunch of verb instances from text corpora and cluster them into meaningful semantic classes *without* any labels (minus the UD ones)? and would different languages (english, telugu, vedic sanskrit, classical sanskrit) end up with similar verb clusters?

 This matters because:
 - linguists have argued for decades about whether verb classes are universal or language-specific (spoiler: probably both?)